ygtdmn/wayfinder/README.md

 ### Frontend

+- Migrate to Next.js
+- Update homepage to make the app even more understandable
-- Write proper documentation and README.md
+- Test both ERC721 and ERC1155 contracts
 - In collector zone, automatically discover owned NFTs created with Wayfinder
-- Test both ERC721 and ERC1155 contracts
 - Implement meta tags and favicon
-- Migrate to Next.js
-- Update homepage to make the app even more understandable
-- Ensure that when switching wallets, data from the previous wallet is cleared from local memory and the new wallet's data is properly loaded and displayed.
+- Write proper documentation and README.md

 Feel free to open issues or send pull requests.
 Also, if you're interested in being a maintainer please contact me on X or Discord (username: ygtdmn).